Taunt Awatef Endowment

 In her last days, Awatef was surrounded by her children and grandchildren in her home.
 She departed this world peacefully, in honor and dignity, ready to meet the embrace of her Savior, the Lord Jesus Christ.

-To celebrate and honor her legacy, an endowment has been established in her name: the Tante Awatef Endowment.
+To celebrate and honor her legacy, an endowment has been established in her name: the Taunt Awatef Endowment.

-When making a donation please add “Tante Awatef Endowment” in the comments field of the payment form on the following page.
+When making a donation please add “Taunt Awatef Endowment” in the comments field of the payment form on the following page.